Blog

 • Investing: $250

-This is only an example—your categories and amounts will depend on your location, household, and existing commitments.
+This example is illustrative only.
+Your actual categories and amounts will depend on your household, location, and financial commitments.

 When might the 50/30/20 rule not be the best saving strategy?